monica00zhang/X-in-Flow/README.md

 Open-source for research and educational purposes.
 Inspired by behavioral science books like _Good Energy_, _The Inner Game of Tennis_, _Deep Work_, and _Atomic Habits_.

----

-> 🧘 Xin Flow — Focus with heart.
-Perform with clarity.